2023 Best Nursing Associate Degree Schools in Connecticut

 While working on their Associate Degree, nursing majors at Sacred Heart accumulate an average of around $33,830 in student debt.

-A rank of #4 on this year’s list means Capital Community College is a great place for nursing students working on their associate degree.
+The excellent associate degree programs at Capital Community College helped the school earn the #4 place on this year’s ranking of the best nursing schools in Connecticut.
 Located in the midsize city of Hartford, Capital Community College is a public school with a small student population.

 After completing their Associate Degree, nursing graduates from Capital Community College carry an average student debtload of $20,559.

-Out of the 8 schools in Connecticut that were part of this year’s ranking, Naugatuck Valley Community College landed the # 5 spot on the list.
-Naugatuck Valley Community College is a small public school located in the suburb of Waterbury.
+The excellent associate degree programs at Naugatuck Valley Community College helped the school earn the #5 place on this year’s ranking of the best nursing schools in Connecticut.
+Naugatuck Valley Community College is a small public school located in the midsize suburb of Waterbury.

 Nursing majors at Naugatuck Valley Community College take out an average of $18,245 in student loans while working on their Associate Degree.

-Norwalk Community College ranked #6 on this year’s Best Nursing Associate Degree Schools in Connecticut list.
-Located in the small city of Norwalk, NCC is a public college with a small student population.
+Norwalk Community College came in at #6 in this year’s edition of the Best Nursing Associate Degree Schools in Connecticut ranking.
+Located in the city of Norwalk, NCC is a public college with a small student population.

 While working on their Associate Degree, nursing majors at NCC accumulate an average of around $20,514 in student debt.